 The Air Jordan 1: The Sneaker That Started It All.

-Air Jordan 1: How did one basketball shoe become the world's most famous sneaker?
+Air Jordan 1: How did a basketball shoe become the world's most famous sneaker?

-Few shoes have impacted sneaker culture as much as the Air Jordan 1.
+Few shoes have influenced sneaker culture as much as the Air Jordan 1.
 Even with a constant stream of new models, collaboration releases, and trends, the Jordan 1 maintains its status year after year.
-It’s not just a shoe; it’s a part of sports, fashion, and pop culture history.
+It’s not just a shoe; it’s a piece of sports, fashion, and pop culture history.

 But what makes a nearly 40-year-old model still so coveted?